jeffreyzhang2001/shopify-image-repository/README.md

 yarn start
 ```
 To install the required Node dependencies and start the React server.
-You can then visit the app at [http://localhost:3000](http://localhost:3000) to view it in the browserin dev mode.
+You can then visit the app at [http://localhost:3000](http://localhost:3000) to view it in the browser in dev mode.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.